sarteko/menu_ace_weather/README.md

-o	The OBJ_weather_set.sqf file manages the "time_sector" variable and all settings related to weather and time. o	This script allows users to dynamically modify atmospheric conditions during the mission via the ACE menu. o	Additionally, the menu can be activated through a specific device, namely the ACE_Callphone, available through the Arsenal.
+o	The OBJ_weather_set.sqf file manages the "time_sector" variable and all settings related to weather and time. o	This script allows users to dynamically modify atmospheric conditions during the mission via the ACE menu.

 3. How to Enable the Script in the Mission